Salamanca

 45 minutes

-The slopes of the Cerro de San Vicente are part of the Archaeological Park of the same name.
-They are located southwest of Salamanca's old town, on the westernmost of the three hills on which the ancient city was founded.
-This place is where Salamanca originated, a prehistoric settlement from the First Iron Age, linked to the 'Meseteña' culture of Soto de Medinilla.
+The municipal park known as Laderas del Cerro de San Vicente is located in the southwest of Salamanca's historic quarter, on the westernmost of the three hills where the primitive city was settled.
+This enclave houses the origin of Salamanca, a prehistoric settlement from the First Iron Age linked to the Meseta culture of Soto de Medinilla.

-The San Vicente Hill Archaeological Park is an archaeological site located in the city of Salamanca (Spain).
-It is situated on the summit of San Vicente Hill, the westernmost of the three hills on which the city rests.
-It preserves remains of a settlement from the First Iron Age associated with the Soto de Medinilla culture, of the later Benedictine convent of San Vicente, and of the Napoleonic military batteries built by the French during the Peninsular War.
-Today, all these remains have been studied and musealized, allowing the visit to the hill to be divided into three main areas: the remains of the protohistoric settlement, the Museum about 19th-century Salamanca (which has since disappeared), located in the old cloister of the monastery, and a visit to the botanical park installed on the slopes of the hill.
+It preserves the remains of a First Iron Age settlement associated with the Soto de Medinilla culture, of the later Benedictine convent of San Vicente, and of the Napoleonic military batteries built by the French during the War of Independence.
+Today, all these remains have been studied and musealized, allowing the visit to the hill to be divided into three main areas: the remains of the protohistoric settlement, the Museum on 19th-century Salamanca, located in the old cloister of the monastery, and the visit to the botanical park installed on the slopes of the hill.

-The slopes of San Vicente Hill historically had cultivated lands linked to the ancient Benedictine convent that existed on its summit.
-The entire slope facing the Arroyo de los Milagros was used as convent gardens, distributed in terraces.
+The slopes of the Cerro de San Vicente historically had cultivated land linked to the old Benedictine convent that existed on its summit.
+The entire slope facing the Arroyo de los Milagros was used as convent gardens distributed in terraces.
 Its perimeter was delimited by a stone wall that still exists.
-It featured an irrigation system that included channels, a waterwheel, and a pond that are still maintained and have been integrated into the park.
+It had an irrigation system that included channels, a waterwheel, and a pond that are still preserved and have been integrated into the park.

-With the destruction of the convents and university colleges that stood on the hill, as a result of the Peninsular War and the Ecclesiastical Confiscations, the space was colonized by humble families who took advantage of the ruins of these monuments to build their homes.
-It became known as the San Vicente and Los Milagros Neighborhood.
-The San Vicente convent itself was used to build houses, and the slopes continued to be cultivated by the neighborhood residents until not long ago.
+With the destruction of the convents and university colleges that stood on the hill, as a result of the War of Independence and the Ecclesiastical Confiscations, the space was colonized by humble families who took advantage of the ruins of these monuments to build their homes.
+It became known as the Barrio de San Vicente y los Milagros.
+The San Vicente convent itself was used to build houses, and the slopes continued to be cultivated by the residents of the neighborhood until not long ago.

-Today, the slopes of San Vicente Hill are a municipal public park where visitors can stroll among archaeological and ethnographic remains while discovering a wide variety of native vegetation of the area.
+Today, the slopes of San Vicente hill are a municipal public park where visitors can walk among archaeological and ethnographic remains while discovering a wide variety of native vegetation of the area.
 The project to convert the slopes into a public park has been completed with the construction of six urban gardens, each 215 m2.

-Its position on an elevated hill, separated from the Teso de las Catedrales by the Vaguada de la Palma, makes this place a unique viewpoint to contemplate the historic center.
-The enclave has been included in the city's Viewpoint Route and offers one of the most impressive views of Salamanca's historical complex.
-From this privileged spot, the gaze glides over the imposing domes and towers of the Church of La Purísima, La Clerecía, and the cathedrals, which rise majestically above the city's skyline.
+Its position on an elevated hill, separated from the Teso de las Catedrales by the Vaguada de la Palma, makes this place a unique viewpoint to contemplate the historic quarter.
+The enclave has been included in the city's Viewpoints Route and offers one of the most impressive views of Salamanca's historical complex.
+From this privileged enclave, the gaze slides over the imposing domes and towers of the Church of La Purísima, La Clerecía, and the cathedrals, which rise majestically over the city's skyline.

 Read More